-Brookfield CT Endodontist, Philip R. Mascia, DDS or Isaac Pratt, DDS, MSD, uses the latest in Advanced Dental Technology to provide you with the best endodontic treatment possible.
-Brookfield Office Phone Number 203-775-3344
+Brookfield CT Endodontists, Philip R. Mascia, DDS, Ruchika Joon, DDS , Austin A. Ramsey, DDS, uses the latest in Advanced Dental Technology to provide you with the best endodontic treatment possible.
+The Greater Danbury Center for Endodontics Phone Number 203-775-3344

 Our practice uses high power microscopes to enhance the precision of patient care.

 Dentistry is micro-surgery.
 Using a similar microscope that an ophthalmologist uses enables us to create dental restorations with incredibility precise fit and finish.
 You just can’t fulfill that level of care with the naked eye.

 In addition to allowing precise, close up work, the microscope directs a beam of light directly on the teeth, minimizing glare to you.

 Drs.
 Mascia, Joon and Ramsey choose carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Digital imaging can help use retrieve valuable diagnostic information, including detection of cavities in between your teeth, determination of bone level, and overall health of bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
 Drs.
 Mascia, Joon or Ramsey utilizes Digital Imaging Technologies within the office.
 With digital imaging, exposure to the the patient is about 50% less when compared to traditional radiographs.